aws-samples/aws-iot-greengrass-boto3/README.md

 This repository demonstrates how to build and deploy an IoT solution based on AWS IoT Greengrass by using AWS SDK for Python (Boto3).

-Please note that the following guidelines assumes that readers have previous experience with AWS IoT Greengrass.
+Please note that the following guidelines assume that readers have previous experience with AWS IoT Greengrass.
-- If you you interested in getting started using AWS IoT Greengrass, please consider [this hands-on tutorial](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)
+- If you interested in getting started using AWS IoT Greengrass, please consider [this hands-on tutorial](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)
-- If you are looking to automate AWS IoT Greengrass setup with AWS CloudFormation, please consider [this blog](https://aws.amazon.com/blogs/iot/automating-aws-iot-greengrass-setup-with-aws-cloudformation/).
+- If you are looking for a way to automate the AWS IoT Greengrass setup with AWS CloudFormation, please consider [this blog](https://aws.amazon.com/blogs/iot/automating-aws-iot-greengrass-setup-with-aws-cloudformation/).
-- If you are looking for a ways to implementing a CI/CD pipeline for AWS IoT Greengrass projects, please consider [this blog](https://aws.amazon.com/blogs/iot/implementing-a-ci-cd-pipeline-for-aws-iot-greengrass-projects/)
+- If you are looking for a way to implement a CI/CD pipeline for AWS IoT Greengrass projects, please consider [this blog](https://aws.amazon.com/blogs/iot/implementing-a-ci-cd-pipeline-for-aws-iot-greengrass-projects/)
 - If you want to automate AWS IoT Greengrass setup with AWS SDK for Python (Boto3), please read on